-A federal court has ordered Burlington Northern Santa Fe Railway (BNSF) to pay a whistleblower $1.74 million for illegally firing him after he reported hazardous rail defects.
+A federal court has ordered Burlington Northern Santa Fe Railway (BNSF) to pay an employee $1.74 million for illegally firing him after he reported hazardous rail defects.

 The Occupational Safety and Health Administration (OSHA) said In a Feb.
 5 statement that the whistleblower, a former BNSF employee in Denver identified in other sources as Brandon Fresquez, will receive $696,173 in back wages and future lost wages.